 If you want a script to run each time a layered image is published, complete these steps using the values described in the sections that follow.

-- Complete and save the connector configuration as described above.
+- Complete and save the connector configuration.

-Before selecting Script Configuration page, you must save (or discard) any edits to the connector configuration settings.
+Before selecting the Script Configuration page, you must save (or discard) any edits to the connector configuration settings.